sho-87/cognitive-battery/README.md

 In no particular order...

 **General**
+- Create an analysis tool for summarizing/aggregating participant data for the different battery tasks.
+The goal is to output summary data that is ready for statistics
 - Compile an executable binary version of the entire battery
     - This will make it possible run the battery without dealing with Python module installation